Editorial Standards

 Step 1, Confirm Authority And Gather Exhibits

 Pull the appointing order that names the receiver or conservator.
-If the institution is insolvent, note the statute cited in the order.
+If the institution is insolvent, note the statute cited in the order, since line 7 insolvency is defined by specific federal banking statutes, such as 12 U.S.C.
+191 or 12 U.S.C.
+1821(c)(5)(A), or a substantially similar state-law standard, not a general accounting test of liabilities exceeding assets.
 You will check the insolvency box on line 7 and attach the order as the authority exhibit.
 This documentation is not just for the IRS, it is your audit trail inside the case file.

 Step 2, Complete Identification For The Institution And The Fiduciary

 Enter the financial institution’s legal name and EIN, address, and year end.
-Enter the fiduciary’s legal name, for example FDIC, and a live contact person who can speak to tax matters.
+Enter the fiduciary’s legal name, for example FDIC, and a live contact person who has the authority to handle all tax matters for the institution, not merely a general administrative point of contact.
 If the institution is, or was, part of a consolidated group, complete lines 16 through 21.
 Check the box to confirm you sent a copy to the common parent when required.

 Step 3, Declare The Scope Of IRS Notices

-By default, income, employment, and excise notices for the institution will route to the fiduciary.
+By default, income, employment, and excise notices for the institution will route to the fiduciary, with the exception of notices sent to the common parent of a consolidated group under the consolidated return regulations.
 If you want other notices routed as well, list the types and periods in Part III.
 This prevents important correspondence from landing with the wrong party during a sensitive period.

 Step 4, Address Consolidated Group Rules